 No, Password Alert requires that passwords have at least 8 characters.
 You will have to change any legacy Google passwords that have less than 8 characters.

 No. Password Alert doesn't save keystrokes to disk, and it doesn't send any keystrokes to any remote system.

 No, the Password Alert application is only required for alert auditing, sending email alerts, and forcing the user to change their Google password if they enter it into a non-trusted website.

 After you've configured Password Alert to send reports to the application any notifications are only sent to the security group and/or the user via email.
 Refer to the Enforcement section in the Password Alert application configuration file for more details.What is the difference between the Password Alert application and the App Engine instance?

 The Password Alert application is managed by Google while the App Engine instance is managed by your team.

 Allowed—Doesn’t alert security or expire the user’s password.
-You use this state to whitelist a host to allow for password reuse.
+You use this state to put a host on an allowlist for password reuse.

 Mute—Doesn’t alert security, but expires the user’s password.
 You normally mute hostnames when a password reuse is detected on a legitimate website (for example, login.yahoo.com).

 Unknown—Alerts security and expires the user’s password.
 This is the default state for all hosts, except for accounts.google.com and the SSO URL defined in managed_policy_values.txt (SSO_URL).

 Google, Google Workspace, and related marks and logos are trademarks of Google LLC.
 All other company and product names are trademarks of the companies with which they are associated.